But I Bought a Bowflex! Why Technology Alone Won't Improve Your Business

 Change Behavior

-Robust change management and standardized process documentation are essential to unlocking the full potential of a new system and changing behavior.
+Bottom line?
+Robust change management, a commitment to culture, and standardized process documentation are essential to unlocking the full potential of a new system and changing behavior.

-Measuring the success of a systems implementation is similarly important.
+It’s not enough to just implement a system and hope for the best.
+Measuring the success of an ERP implementation is essential.
 Keep realistic goals in mind and continually benchmark progress against those goals.

 Distinguish the critical processes that must be improved to deem the implementation a success and monitor the status of those critical processes to ensure improvements are realized.